NicoleRauch/RR3Code/README.md

 * C++ and Python -- detailed installation instructions can be found in the node-gyp module README, section ["You will also need to install"](https://github.com/nodejs/node-gyp#installation)

 ## First Steps
-* Check out the repository from GitHub
+* Check out the repository from GitHub (or copy the zipfile and unzip it)
 * cd into that directory
 * Install required modules: `npm install`
 * Launch the development server: